-HI has been present in Nepal for some 15 years.
-The country, adjoining the Himalayan mountain range, experiences significant seismic activity, particularly in the Kathmandu Valley where 1.5 million people live
+HI has been present in Nepal since 2000.
+The country, adjoining the Himalayan mountain range, experiences significant seismic activity, particularly in the Kathmandu Valley where 1.5 million people live.

-HI is working with communities and local authorities, notably by developing emergency plans, and improving alert and evacuation systems.
+HI is working with communities and local authorities, notably by developing emergency plans, and improving emergency warning and evacuation systems.
 This work takes into account the specific needs of people with disabilities.
-The organisation is also implementing a system capable of immediately dispatching health professionals (doctors, nurses, and so on) to ensure earthquake victims receive immediate care and treatment.

-HI also promotes access to education for children with special education needs, particularly children with disabilities.
+HI trains teachers and promotes access to education for children with special education needs, such as autism, particularly children with disabilities in several districts, through the “Reading for All” project.
+HI also provides support to young girls and teenage girls with disabilities from the most disadvantaged communities by promoting their access to education.
 In addition, the organisation supports five rehabilitation centres in Nepal, enabling thousands of people in the country to benefit from physiotherapy and orthopaedic fitting, and works to improve rehabilitation services in earthquake-affected districts.